Blood Is Thicker Than Water – Origin & Meaning

 Blood is thicker than water usage trend.

-The original meaning of blood is thicker than water was first recorded in the 12th century.
-A German philosopher known as Evan Franklin used it to say that people who are related have stronger responsibilities toward each other than those outside the family.
+The original meaning of blood is thicker than water was first recorded as early as the 12th century.
+German philosophy often used it to say that people who are related have stronger responsibilities toward each other than those outside the family.

 The use of the word blood to represent family is rooted in Greek and Roman traditions and only entered English during the late 1300s.
 Around 600 years later, blood could be attributed to national affiliations aside from family relations.